 - Died September 24, 1978 in Gary, IN USA

 Bostock was murdered in Gary, IN on September 23, 1978, while visiting his uncle.
-Bostock and his uncle had dinner in Gary, then went to visit a childhood friend, Joan Hawkins, who was at home with her sister Barbara Smith.
-Bostock and his uncle then set out to drop the women off at a cousin's house.
-Barbara's estranged husband, Leonard Smith, followed the car to the intersection of Fifth and Jackson where he shot a shotgun into the car intended for Barbara.
-Bostock, sitting in the back seat next to Barbara was hit.
-(Although Bostock was shot late on September 23rd, he died early on 24th.
-Source: the author, Frank Russo of SABR checked the death certificate, medical records and police report) Smith was acquitted by reason of insanity and spent six months in a mental institution before his release.
-Thirty years later, Smith still lived in the same apartment in which he was arrested, dying in 2010 of natural causes at 64.
+Bostock and his uncle had dinner, then went to visit a childhood friend, Joan Hawkins, who was at home with her sister, Barbara Smith.
+The men set out to drop the women off at a cousin's house.
+Barbara's estranged husband, Leonard Smith, followed the car to the intersection of Fifth and Jackson where he fired a shotgun into the car intended for Barbara.
+Bostock, sitting in the back seat next to her, was hit (although Bostock was shot late on September 23rd, he died early on 24th.
+Source: the author, Frank Russo of SABR checked the death certificate, medical records and police report).
+Smith was acquitted by reason of insanity and spent six months in a mental institution before his release.
+Thirty years later, he still lived in the same apartment in which he was arrested, dying in 2010 of natural causes at 64.

 After Bostock was murdered, he was still listed in the top ten hitters in the league each day in the newspapers until nearly the last day.
 At the end of the season, it turned out the 10th hitter in the league, Thurman Munson, batted .297.
 Munson's life also ended before his time.
-In spite of the shortened season, Bostock still ended up 4th in the league in singles and 6th in the league in intentional walks.
+Despite the shortened season, Bostock still finished 4th in the league in singles and 6th in the league in intentional walks.
 Lyman was deprived of playing with the 1979 Angels, who won the division for the first time in franchise history.